Altruist2692/rystraum-com/src/posts/2021-08-05-play-to-earn-update.md

 Towns can have NPCs that will give quest.
 We'll have to adjust quest payouts to take into account the total actions needed to finish the quest (including movement gas fees) and it should always be at least $1.5 equivalent in in-game token.

-There will be stamina; and movement & fight costs different staminas.
-Higher level characters will recover faster and have bigger stamina pool.

 ##### Creating a character

 Allocate starting stats, customize the look, give a name, then mint character. $20 on-chain token equivalent?